MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 #### Common steps

 1. Create a new Fabric capacity in any region after a disaster.
 Given the high demand during such events, we recommend selecting a region outside your primary geo to increase the likelihood of successful capacity creation.
-[Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).
+For information about creating a capacity, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).

 1. Create workspaces in the newly created capacity.
 If necessary, use the same names as the old workspaces.